 - Walk a subway station over to the Namdaemun district to the famous Namdaemun market… or hike up Namsan to the Seoul Tower.

-- Walk 5-10 minutes north and take a stroll along the Cheonggyecheon stream with the locals.
+- Walk 5-10 minutes north and stroll along the Cheonggyecheon stream with the locals.

 - Or continue past Cheonggyecheon and find yourself in the traditional shopping street of Insadong.